Monitor Performance Using Experience View

 - Stall transactions -Stallsmetric values of the experience node

 - Error transactions -Errors per intervalmetric values of the experience node

-- Slow transactions -Responses per Intervalmetric value when the experience node has an alert in caution or danger state on Average Response Time metric, or on a differential analysis metric
+- Slow transactions -Responses per Intervalmetric value when the corresponding experience node has an alert in caution or danger state on Average Response Time metric, or on a differential analysis metric

-- Alerted transactions -Responses per Intervalmetric value when the experience node has no alert in caution or danger state on a metric other than Slow transactions
+- Alerted transactions -Responses per Intervalmetric value when the corresponding experience node has no alert in caution or danger state on a metric other than Slow transactions

 Use the following graphic and corresponding legend to understand the various features in the Experience View.